 - Your child can play with or near other children, or alone, for at least 15 minutes without requiring constant adult intervention.

-- Your child will follow other adult’s directions.
+- Your child will follow directions given by other adults.

 - Your child can tolerate small levels of frustration without exploding into a temper tantrum.

 - Your child is reasonably healthy.
 Exposure to a group of children every day will almost certainly mean your child will get more colds and other respiratory ailments.
 It will happen in preschool, or, if you wait, in kindergarten.
 If your child is very susceptible to respiratory problems, discuss the issue with your pediatrician.

 - Your child has the stamina to spend several hours a day interacting with small and large groups of children.
 Some children find early socializing exhausting.

 - Your child can pay attention for short periods of time to adult-directed tasks.